-It’s been a goal to explore Papua New Guinea, which is why it was one of the last countries I visited.
+It’s been a goal to explore Papua New Guinea, which is why it was one of the last countries I visited, in 2019.
 However, things did not go as planned to visit here on an extended trip, but nonetheless I had a wonderful several days here in the northeastern part of the country.
 Here were the highlights of my stay:

 Learning How to Make Fire Remember you were a kid and you heard you could rub sticks together and make fire?
 Well had a chance to do try that today, and with the right, dry, soft wood, it wasn’t too difficult.

 The tribesmen take a dry piece of wood from the forest, cut it with a knife to create a big piece of wood and then rub a smaller piece of wood on it.
 The idea is to create wood shavings, collect those, and then transfer those to a dry coconut husk.